dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 * Check the cluster state

-At this stage kubelet will provide the following error , which can be seen in the output of "kubectl describe nodes" output.
+At this stage <b>kubelet will provide the following error</b>, which can be seen in the output of "kubectl describe nodes" output.

 <pre><code>
   Ready            False   Tue, 03 Dec 2019 21:27:26 +0000   Tue, 03 Dec 2019 21:19:26 +0000   KubeletNotReady  <b>runtime network not ready: NetworkReady=false reason:NetworkPluginNotReady message:docker: network plugin is not ready: cni config uninitialized</b>